Rashmirashu3/Survey-Analysis/README.md

 The final commented code can be found in the file "Code - Survey Analysis.R" The code consists of the following 4 parts:

+1. Data Preparation:
-1. Data Cleaning
+a.
+Data Cleaning

-2. Data wrangling and Aggreagtion

-3. Modeling (Random forest and Logistic Regression)
+b.
+Data Wrangling

+2. Modeling
+a.
+Logistic Regression
+b.
+Random forest

-4. Text analysis using unsupervised learning algorithms:
+3. Text analysis using unsupervised learning algorithms

+## 1. Data Preparation

-## 3. Models to Predict NPS Score
+## 2. Models to Predict NPS Score
 1. Multinomial Logistic Regression
 2. Random Forest